frozeman/meteor-animation-helper/README.md

 =====

-Wrap the templates or template parts with the {{#Animate}}..{{/Animate}} helper and add the animate class to elements you want to animate.
-Then specify CSS transitions, which should happen when the class gets removed:
+Wrap the templates or template parts with the {{#Animate}}..{{/Animate}} helper.
+Elements with an `animate` class will be animated, by removing this class when Meteor adds them (e.g. when using {{#if}}...{{/if}} statements, or rendering templates).
+The `animate` class will then be added back, before Meteor wants to remove those elements and waits until the specified `transition-duration` of the class has finished before removing them:

 	{{#Animate}}
 		<div class="myblock animate">